 It is a lot of responsibility to be on a nonprofit board.
-Board members not only provide leadership and support to the organization; they have an obligation to the people and communities the organization serves.
+Board members not only provide leadership, oversight, and support to the organization, they have an obligation to the constituents and communities the organization serves.

 Board Development includes: